 Other medications may be prescribed to manage symptoms such as trouble sleeping, anxiety, or restlessness.

 It is important for people with bipolar disorder to keep taking their medications in order for the medications to work properly in managing this condition.
-People who stop taking their medications are at increased risk of experiencing another episode (approximately70% in the first year and approximately 95% within five years).
-This risk increases as time passes.
 Do not stop taking these medications or adjust the dose on your own without speaking to your doctor or pharmacist first.
 Talk to your doctor and pharmacist if you have any questions about the medications you are taking and ask about possible side effects.

 Psychosocial treatments for bipolar disorder can include psychoeducation, psychotherapy, family therapy, and support groups.
 Psychosocial treatments help people and their families understand bipolar disorder, learn how to best manage the condition, and learn how to prevent other complications from occurring.
 Psychoeducation teaches people about bipolar disorder, its treatment, and its management.